Crited/OSM-for-Icinga/README.md

 ## Updates, Contributing & so on...
-I am not certain if i will maintain this repository.
+I am not certain if I will maintain this repository.
 Neither am I aware If I am able to maintain this repository.
 I'll try I guess?
 If you want to contribute, feel free to fork the project to your GitHub account, give the branch a useful name that tells me whats going on there, aswell as a good commit message --> Pull request and thats it.

 But probably, I'll checkout all of the stuff you guys do here, even If you don't organize it nicely.
 Let me just say: *I would appreciate it.*